aacb/fbhto/README.md

 all options are in the configuration files inside /etc/fbhto/ directory.

-The file /usr/share/doc/fbhto/INSTALL contains instructions on how to automatically call fbhto.sh by the init.
+The file /usr/share/doc/fbhto/INSTALL will contain the instructions on how to automatically call fbhto.sh by the init (at least for the systemd init).

 ## TODO